 You remember, I'm sure.

-Well, this morning in Washington at AEI, the American Enterprise Institute, during a midterm election preview.
+Well, this morning in Washington at AEI, the American Enterprise Institute, during a midterm election preview, one of the panelists was AEI Institute resident fellow and Washington Examiner senior policy analyst Michael Barone.

 Could you tell us a little bit about what Rush Limbaugh had to say about you yesterday?

-I made the point that uh some of the so called Tea Party candidates on the Republican side actually have skill and political instincts, even though they're lampooned in much of the press is just a bunch of idiots bereft of science and reason in the president's phrase.
+I made the point that some of the so-called Tea Party candidates on the Republican side actually have skill and political instincts, even though they're lampooned in much of the press as just a bunch of idiots bereft of science and reason and the president's phrase.

 Why didn't he figure this out before?